warthog-network/docs/Guides/mining-quickstart.md

 - Active development
 - Recommended for most cases
 - Warthog is supported on **versions 21.0.3 and higher**
 - ℹ️ Find beta versions [here](https://www.bzminer.com/betas/).
-They can give you better performances early before stable releases. (do some testing)
+They can give you early better performances compared to stable release. (do some testing)

 ### Janusminer : https://github.com/CoinFuMasterShifu/janusminer